Typography in 8 bits: System fonts

 Rationale

-The font is good choice for the original PET and it’s original monitor.
+The font is good choice for the original PET and its original monitor.
 It was unfortunately also used on the Vic-20 despite having half the screen resolution where it made a poor choice.

 Influences